Obama says concerned China bullying others in South China Sea

 However, it has refused to participate in an international arbitration case filed by the Philippines in The Hague over the contested waterway.

-On Thursday, Hua sketched out plans for the islands in the Spratlys, saying they would be used for military defense as well as to provide civilian services that would benefit other countries.
+Chinese Foreign Ministry spokeswoman Hua Chunying earlier sketched out plans for the islands in the Spratlys, saying they would be used for military defense as well as to provide civilian services that would benefit other countries.

-While she gave no details on their defensive use, Hua said that the reclamation and building work was needed partly because of the risk of typhoons in an area with a lot of shipping that is far from land.
+While she gave no details on their defensive use, Hua told a news briefing that the reclamation and building work was needed partly because of the risk of typhoons in an area with a lot of shipping that is far from land.

+“We are building shelters, aids for navigation, search and rescue as well as marine meteorological forecasting services, fishery services and other administrative services” for China and neighboring countries, Hua said.

 It is rare for China to give such detail about its plans for the artificial islands.